openzipkin/zipkin-gcp/README.md

 |-------------------------------|------------------|
 |GOOGLE_APPLICATION_CREDENTIALS | Optional.
 [Google Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials). |
 |PROJECT_ID                     | GCP projectId.
 Optional on GCE.
 Required on all other platforms.
 If not provided on GCE, it will default to the projectId associated with the GCE resource. |
 |COLLECTOR_SAMPLE_RATE          | Optional.
-Percentage of traces to retain, defaults to always sample.
+Value must be between 0 and 1.
+Percentage of traces to retain, defaulting to 1 (sample everything).
 However, if there is a problem sending Traces to the Stackdriver Trace service, Traces may be dropped.

 ### Example Usage
 The collector may be downloaded from [Maven Central](https://search.maven.org/remote_content?g=com.google.cloud.trace.adapters.zipkin&a=collector&v=LATEST)